collindching/multilevel-modeling/notes/data-analysis-using-regression-and-multilevel-hierarchical-models/ch12-multilevel-linear-model-basics.md

-# Chapter 12: Multilevel linear models - The Basics
+# Chapter 12: Multilevel linear models with varying-intercepts

 ## Partial pooling with no predictors